 New Online 8-Week Beginner Class with Master Jan

 This course is online.
-As such, it is not as satisfying as an in-person course, so tailor expectations to reality.
-However, I have discovered that I can teach and correct to a very high level online, but it is true that most people with me have been with me for a long time or at least have done some in-person classes.
-Personal hands-on correction is pretty important ( although, in my first 8 years, I got scarcely any, but I continued through sheer enthusiasm) but I can clarify and correct the details necessary for accurate movement.
-This is my first new online class since February 2019.
+As such, it is not as satisfying as an in-person course, but they are still beneficial and popular.
+I can teach and correct to a very high level online.
+Personal hands-on correction is pretty important but I can clarify and correct the details necessary for accurate movement.

 I go through the Form slowly, explaining in great clarity the reasoning behind the moves in tai chi, starting with the assumption that most people are only dimly aware of their bodies until it begins to break down or hurt from long-term damage.
 I outlines what I call Movement Principles, the archetypal moves that you need to move your body efficiently.
 Tai chi is not just for recreation; like all so-called play, it has a deadly serious function-to rewire your nervous system so that future moves are not putting strain through the system.
 We will try to make you feel and recognise the Zero Point; the position where you are balanced in all planes.
 From this position you begin to learn movements, via the Movement Principles, like “How To Move Your Arms From Your Body” and “Learning To Step Correctly” and so on, building up a repertoire of motion.